-How AI chatbot ChatGBT measures up on Seattle knowledge
+How AI chatbot ChatGPT measures up on Seattle knowledge

 I wanted to establish the basics.
 People in the Pacific Northwest often disagree about what makes a true Seattleite — is it someone born in Seattle, or someone who has lived in the city for a certain number of years?

-ChatGBT: A Seattleite is a person who lives in the city of Seattle, Washington … A Seattleite is someone who is proud to call the city of Seattle their home.
+ChatGPT: A Seattleite is a person who lives in the city of Seattle, Washington … A Seattleite is someone who is proud to call the city of Seattle their home.

-With a Seattleite defined, I threw another hotly contested topic at ChatGBT:
+With a Seattleite defined, I threw another hotly contested topic at ChatGPT:

 Q: Is giving newcomers the cold shoulder a typical Seattle trait?

-ChatGBT: It is not typical for Seattle residents to give newcomers the cold shoulder.
+ChatGPT: It is not typical for Seattle residents to give newcomers the cold shoulder.
 While Seattle has a reputation for being a little reserved and laid-back, the city is also known for its friendly, welcoming atmosphere.
 People in Seattle are generally very open and inclusive, and most are happy to meet and get to know new people.
 It’s possible that you may experience a little bit of reserve or shyness when you first meet someone in Seattle, but this is more likely a reflection of the person’s individual personality than any kind of cultural trait.

 Q: Let’s get more specific: Is the Seattle Freeze real?

-ChatGBT: The Seattle Freeze is a term that is often used to describe the perceived difficulty that some people have in making new friends in Seattle.
+ChatGPT: The Seattle Freeze is a term that is often used to describe the perceived difficulty that some people have in making new friends in Seattle.
 The term was coined to describe the city’s reputation for being a little reserved and distant, and for being a place where it can be difficult to break into existing social circles.
 While the Seattle Freeze is a widely used term, it’s important to note that it is not a universal experience and that many people have no trouble making friends in Seattle.
 Like any other city, Seattle has its own unique culture and social dynamics, and it may take some time and effort to get to know people and build meaningful connections.
 But with a little patience and persistence, you can definitely make friends and find a sense of community in Seattle.

-I decided to throw an easier question at ChatGBT before really getting into the crux of Seattle culture.
+I decided to throw an easier question at ChatGPT before really getting into the crux of Seattle culture.

 Q: Where’s a good first date location in Seattle?

-ChatGBT: Seattle has many great options for a first date, depending on your interests and preferences.
+ChatGPT: Seattle has many great options for a first date, depending on your interests and preferences.
 Some popular choices include a romantic dinner at a nice restaurant, a walk through one of the city’s many parks or along the waterfront, a visit to a museum or art gallery, or a fun activity like seeing a movie or going to a coffee shop.
 Some popular neighborhoods for first dates in Seattle include Capitol Hill, Ballard and Fremont, which are known for their vibrant arts and dining scenes.
 You could also try checking out a local event or festival to make your first date more unique and memorable.

 Now, let’s really get into it:

-Note: Correction: A previous version of this story misstated the name of the chatbot.